jrburke/notobo/README.md

 Some people want to use npm to pull in dependencies for front end code, and then use a module system that allows dynamic module loading, and other features of an AMD module system, like loader plugins.

-Right now it is best to use this for npm packages that do not use the standard native node modules (like 'fs', 'http').
-This is a temporary restriction.
-It almost works now, but the following fixes need to be done first:

-* use a 'json!' loader plugin for modules that use the implicit '.json' support in the node module lookup system.
-* The readable-stream adaptation needs a bit more work.

 ## How it works

 For now, you can look at [test/source/nested](https://github.com/jrburke/notobo/tree/master/test/source/nested) to see the basic setup: